-To use Tilt Position Assist, press and hold the Tilt Position Assist button.
+To use Tilt Position Assist, press the Tilt Position Assist button.
 Pull or push the tilt lever to tilt the forks.

-COMBINATION LEVER The left lever contr
+COMBINATION LEVER

 The left lever controls raise/lower and fork tilt.

 The right levers control an accessory such as sideshift.
 A forth function can be added, controlled by forward and back movement.